 - Maybe you teach multiple preps and never have enough planning time to get your lessons organized.

-- Maybe you teach an intervention class and struggle to find materials to meet your students need.
+- Maybe you teach an intervention class and struggle to find materials to meet your students’ needs.

 - Maybe you are looking for fun and inspiring ideas to liven up your classroom and help students see that they too can be successful in math.

-By focusing on top-notch and engaging lessons, I am able to take one thing off your to-do list.
-Allowing you to do what you do best, teach.
+By focusing on student-centered resources that are aligned and rigorous, we are able to take one thing off your to-do list, allowing you to do what you do best; teach.

-I believe that the combination of a teacher who cares and engaging materials can’t be beat in the classroom.
-Thanks for allowing me to join in on the journey.
+We believe that the combination of a teacher who cares and engaging materials can’t be beat in the classroom.
+Thanks for allowing us to join in on the journey.

-Just this summer, my sister, Tyne has joined me on the blog.
-She is in her fifth year teaching and is a pro!
-She teaches at a phenomenal school, KIPP Austin, and works to make an impact in a historically underserved population.
+In the summer of 2016, my sister, Tyne joined me on the blog.
+She is in her seventh year of teaching and is a pro!
+She teaches at a phenomenal school called KIPP Austin and works to make an impact in a historically underserved population.